Protocol Summary

 These are ERC-4626 compliant vaults where users, known as Liquidity Providers (LPs), can deposit a single underlying asset.
 A key feature is the asynchronous nature of deposits and redemptions.
 LPs submit requests which are queued and processed at the end of each epoch, mitigating risks like front-running and enabling gas-efficient batch operations.

-Each vault is managed by a Curator, who defines the investment strategy by submitting an "intent."
+Each vault is managed by a Strategist, who defines the investment strategy by submitting an "intent."
 An intent is a target portfolio allocation.
-Curators can be active (an externally owned account submitting plaintext intents) or passive (a smart contract implementing the IOrionStrategy interface that computes the intent on-demand).
+Strategists can be active (an externally owned account submitting plaintext intents) or passive (a smart contract implementing the IOrionStrategist interface that computes the intent on-demand).

 Liquidity Orchestrator